Classic day hike from Stepantsminda village to the foot of glacier covering Mt. Kazbek.

 When to go:

 Glacier is usually accessible to hikers from early June till October.
-During winter, a hiker can climb (with some effort) to Gergeti Trinity church but I recommend going any further.
+During winter, a hiker can climb (with some effort) to Gergeti Trinity church but I don't recommend going any further.

 It´s always a good idea to leave early but in case of this hike, it is particularly important.
 Thanks to its prominence, Mt.
 Kazbek attract clouds.
 Don´t be lulled by sunny, bright morning and lack of clouds, it won´t stay for long.
 By 10 am, the mountain usually develops "a cloud cap" - at this time, you should be at least by the Gergeti Trinity church and ideally even higher.